Hi, how can we help you today?

 Even just 10 images can give you a great style model, like this training dataset for “Top-down TD Game” on Scenario (link)

-All training images must be square.
-You have two options: (i) crop your images to a square format before uploading or (ii) upload images in any format and adjust cropping directly in Scenario’s interface during the upload process.
+Training images can be uploaded in any format.
+While square images are optimal, non-square images are also accepted.
+You have two options: (i) crop your images to a square format before uploading for ideal results or (ii) upload images in any format and adjust cropping directly in Scenario's interface during the upload process.

 Once everything is set, click "Start Training" and wait for the process to complete.
 The training time will depend on your dataset size, number of training steps, and base model.
 You’ll be notified via email and through the “Recent Tasks“ (three-bar) icon to the top menu, which will display a red dot when training is complete.